seika-afk/Gitpie/README.md

 python C:\path\to\GitPie\main.py
 ```

-Place this `.bat` file inside a folder that’s already in your system PATH or add it manually.
+Place it in a directory that's included in your system `PATH`.

-Now you can run `gitpie` from any terminal window.

-4. Or just use Chat GPT.
 ---

-## Issues:
+## Issues

-- If any issue ,put them in Issues section.
+If you run into a bug or have a feature request, open an issue.